apokalipsys/tenprintcover-java/README.md

 Note that the default dimension of the image is set to 400×600 pixels and the file generated is a PNG.

+Also can be executed via command line.

+    java -jar TenPrintCover.jar -a "Haruki Murakami" -t "Kafka on the Shore" -o murakami-kafka.png

+Generate a single PNG book cover file `murakami-kafka.png` for the book titled *Kafka on the Shore* by the writer Haruki Murakami.

 ### Comparison

 Check the examples generated with both Python and Java implementation [here](docs/DEMO.md)